zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 Talk to your solar installer or your design-build team to find out what other factors you need to consider.
 If you want to be prepared for a conversation about financing, there are many [cost estimators available online](https://www.sdge.com/residential/savings-center/renewables/getting-started/solar-cost-calculator) to help you determine the cost of purchasing the system as well as your energy savings over the life of the cells.

+**Clean Energy Tax Credits Starting in 2023**

+With the approval of the [Inflation Reduction Act](https://www.utilitydive.com/news/inflation-reduction-act-solar-california-net-energy-metering-puc/630426/) in August 2022, there is more incentive to go solar.
+Starting in 2023, the tax credit for solar panel installation will increase to 30%.

 **ADU Automation**

 ![rendering of a kitchen and dining area in an accessory dwelling unit]({{ site.cloudinary }}/murray-lampert/version3/anglikowsi-adu-kitchen-1.png "Custom ADU Kitchen Design")